vast-data/terraform-provider-vastdata/README.md

 version_validation_mode = "warn"
 }
 ```
-## Submitting Bugs/Feature Requests
+# Submitting Bugs/Feature Requests

-While it is common to submit Bugs/Feature Requests using github issues.
+While it is common to submit Bugs/Feature Requests using github issues,
-We would rather if you open a Bug/Feature Request to Vast Data support at [VastData Support Portal](https://support.vastdata.com/s/login/),
+we would rather if you open a Bug/Feature Request to Vast Data support at customer.support@vastdata.com
-Or by sending mail to support@vastdata.com